 Introduction

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurobehavioral disorder that affects 8-10% of children [1-4].
-It is characterized by a persistent pattern of inattention and/or hyperactivity and impulsivity that disrupts development or function in social, scholastic, and occupational settings.
+It is characterized by attention deficit, hyperactivity and impulsivity that can disrupt development or function in social, academic, and occupational settings.
 As described by the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth edition (DSM-5), the symptoms, which can range from mild to severe, begin before age 12 but can last through adolescence and into adulthood (American Psychiatriac Association 2013).

-While the first line of treatment for ADHD is often pharmacologic through the use of the pyschostimulants methylphenidate (MPH) or amphetamines (AMP) (Caye et al., 2019), there is a growing appreciation for the beneficial role of behavioral and other non-pharmacological therapies.
-This includes the use of physical activity, exercise, and sports participation [Nowak et al., 2020] .
-A recent meta analysis of 30 studies showed that moderate to intense aerobic exercise can play an effective role in the management of the cognitive and behavioral symptoms of ADHD [Ng et al., 2017].
-However, physical activity that includes participation in contact sports increases the likelihood of concussion or mild traumatic brain injury (mTBI) that produces a transient alteration in brain function leaving the central nervous system vulnerable to more severe damage if additional traumatic insults are acquired.
-Regular participation in contact sports, particularly American football, rugby, hockey, soccer, and basketball, carry a high risk for repetitive concussion [Harmon et al., 2013].
+While pyschostimulants methylphenidate (MPH) or amphetamines remain the first line of ADHD treatment (Caye et al., 2019), there is a growing appreciation for the beneficial role of non-pharmacological therapies.
+These include the use of physical activities such as exercise, and sports [Nowak et al., 2020] .
+A recent meta analysis of 30 studies showed that moderate to intense aerobic exercise can be effective in the management of the cognitive and behavioral symptoms of ADHD [Ng et al., 2017].
+However, physical activity that includes participation in contact sports increases the likelihood of concussion or mild traumatic brain injury (mTBI).
+In fact, regular participation in contact sports, particularly American football, rugby, hockey, soccer, and basketball, carries a high risk for repetitive concussion [Harmon et al., 2013].

 There is strong evidence to suggest that athletes with ADHD have a significantly higher risk of mTBI compared to non-ADHD athletes [5, 6, Adeyemo et al., 2014; Iverson et al. 2016; Iverson et al., 2020].
 The risk of repetitive concussion is also higher in athletes with ADHD [Iverson et al., 2016].
 Furthermore, there is evidence that the symptoms of concussion, particularly verbal memory impairment [Kaye et al., 2019], fatigue, and poor concentration [6], are worse in student athletes with ADHD compared to athletes without ADHD who sustain an mTBI.
 However, the degree to which untreated ADHD impacts the behavioral outcomes following mTBI is only now beginning to be examined [7-10].
 A recent meta-analysis reported that only two small studies to date have reported statistically significant links between ADHD and poorer clinical outcomes following mTBI.
-Other studies found no such association leading to the conclusion that the exact association between ADHD and mTBI outcomes was unclear, in large part to the underpowering of the available studies [9].
+Other studies found no such association leading to the conclusion that the exact association between ADHD and mTBI outcomes was unclear, in large part due to the underpowering of the available studies [9].

 To address this gap in knowledge, we used a mouse model to determine the extent to which repetitive mTBI produces significant changes in behavioral outcomes in a perinatal nicotine exposure (PNE) mouse model.
 We used the PNE mouse model because it displays neuroanatomical, neurochemical and behavioral phenotypes consistent with ADHD and the behaviors in this mouse model respond to treatment with the classic stimulant drug methylphenidate [11-14].
-We examined whether closed-head repetitive mTBI exacerbated the attention and working memory deficits present in the PNE mouse model or produced deficits in novel object recognition memory or depression-like behavior that are associated with traumatic brain injury [15-20] but not with ADHD.
+This model enabled us to examine whether closed-head repetitive mTBI exacerbates the attention and working memory deficits present in the PNE mouse model or produces deficits in novel object recognition memory or depression-like behaviors that are associated with traumatic brain injury [15-20] but not with ADHD.

 Materials and Methods